cadop/dhart/src/Csharp/docs/markdown/visual_studio_tutorial.md

 ## Adding A Reference To Human Factors

-Before we move on to writing the example program, we must first add HumanFactors C# DLL as a reference.
+Before we move on to writing the example program, we must first add DHARTAPI C# DLL as a reference.

 ![Add Reference Menu ](walkthroughs/VisualStudio/right_click_class_library.png)